10 Common Business Mistakes You Must Avoid

 # Failing to maintain objectivity

-You can get advices from everywhere, but even seasoned professionals should not make final business decisions without your personal judgment being involved.
-You should be objective in treating all advices that you get because even the best advices may contain flaws.
+You can get advice from everywhere, but even seasoned professionals should not make final business decisions without your personal judgment being involved.
+You should be objective in treating all the advice that you get because even the best advice may contain flaws.

 # Failing to choose the right partner

 # Failing to harness the power of technology

 When running a business, understanding your market and customers is important.
 Selling your products and services to everyone is equivalent to selling to no one.
 You should target a specific group of customers who will likely make deals with you.

 Choose a specific age group that you want to target, your customers’ location, occupation, and other characteristics that make your marketing campaign specific, efficient and cost-effective.

 # Failing to recognize your competition

 This mistake is against Sun Tzu’s most frequently cited quote.
 Recognizing your competition is as important as recognizing your market.